kentaro/redis-mruby/README.md

 | `Object` | multi bulk reply with an empty list |
 | `Exception` | error reply |

-Below are several (not complete) examples of type casting.
+Below are several (not complete) examples of type conversion.

 ### Integer